pybfms/pybfms-docs/doc/source/bfms/pybfms_wishbone/doc/source/index.rst

 PyBfms Wishbone Library
 #######################

-The PyBfms Wishbone library provides Bus Functional Models (BFMs) to allow Python testbench environments to use the Wishbone bus protocol.
+The PyBFMs Wishbone library provides Bus Functional Models (BFMs) to allow Python testbench environments to use the Wishbone bus protocol.

 *************